jmorais/private-contributions/README.md

 step, a empty commit is made, with the command `git commit --allow-empty -m '[Private commit]'`.

 Empty commits are, du'h, empty.
 Only the date from the real repo commit is copied and then published.
-Github will use these dates to plot your contribution graphic.
+Github will use these dates to display your contribution activity.

 ## Why